Bifidobacteria: benefits, dosage, contraindications

 The Efficacy of Bifidobacterium longum BORI and Lactobacillus acidophilus AD031 Probiotic Treatment in Infants with Rotavirus Infection

-Ulcerative Colitis ✪✪✪✪✪
+Ulcerative colitis ✪✪✪✪✪

 Posologie